Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 Whatever solution you pick, ensure it leverages a complete AI toolbox to capture the complexity of demand-influencing factors from all available internal and external data sources.
 The only way to calculate a good forecast is by feeding your demand planning system with enough relevant data.
 The data required to make accurate predictions is far too heavy and complex for humans to calculate, so retailers and CPG companies must look for an AI-driven solution whose machine learning algorithms can automate most of that work.

 It’s essential, though, that this complexity doesn’t result in a “black box” of a system that forces planners to simply trust automated recommendations.
 The best demand forecasting systemsare transparent.
-They provide planners with a clear understanding of how they calculate forecasts to support a wide range of short and long-term planning activities—from replenishment planning to workforce optimization and capacity management.
+They provide planners with a clear understanding of how they calculate forecasts to support a wide range of short and long-term planning activities—from replenishment planning to workforce and capacity optimization

 Furthermore, the demand forecasting system must be powerful enough to process data at scale.
 Both retailers and CPG companies generate enormous amounts of sales data every single day.
 Add to that the data from internal business decisions and external factors, and the level of granularity required for accurate planning and the importance of data processing power becomes apparent.
 Choose a solution with a fast, modern database, or you’ll end up waiting hours every time you need to run a calculation.